ElectionDataAnalysis/electiondata/docs/Sample_Session.md

   * `archive_directory`
   * `reports_and_plots_directory`

 Note that during processing the package uses information from the repository.
-In other words, the repository contains not only the code necessary to compile the package, but also files called by the package as it functions.
+In other words, the repository contains not only the code necessary to compile the package, but also files called by the package as it functions -- files with information about jurisdictions, mungers, results and result files.
 So the user will need to know the absolute path to the repository content root `src`.
 Below we will call this path `<path/to/src>`.

 ### Contents of `run_time.ini`
 ```